A Brief Vacation: Critical reception

+The New York Times said in its review, "The director's personal warmth is unwavering throughout, and the film makes an honorable ending to his career."

 The film was nominated for Best Foreign Language Film by the U.S. National Board of Review.

 Florinda Bolkan won the inaugural Best Actress prize from the Los Angeles Film Critics Association for her performance.